Reviews You Can Rely On

 Our testing team includes backcountry ski guides who recommend well-venting resort pants for occasional backcountry use.
 However, they noted that if you are an avid backcountry skier, dedicated backcountry pants are well worth the investment due to the benefits of comfort.

 Ventilation is supplied by breathable fabrics and zippered thigh vents.
 All of the pants we tested have vents of some sort, but the breathability of pant fabrics ranges from impermeable to downright breezy.
 Vents on both the inside and outside of the thigh allow for maximum airflow.
-The next best are long exterior vents with no mesh and then exterior vents with mesh.
+The next best setup is long exterior vents with no mesh, followed by exterior vents with mesh.
 The least effective vents are often those that are mesh-backed and located on the inner leg.
 Unfortunately, this is the most common ventilation scheme.
 Mesh will keep some snow out, but it also inhibits airflow.
 We prefer no mesh, but most resort-oriented pants include mesh to guard the vents.
-If you ride hot and tumble a lot, mesh-lined vents are probably a good option.
+If you ride hot and tumble often, mesh-lined vents are probably a good option.

 Mesh-backed vents on the Norrona Lofoten Gore-Tex.